To keep up to date with our global roll-out and developments, please complete your details below:

 Global Reach

-As the exclusive Licensing and Engineering Partner of Mura, KBR enables the identification of new markets for our process, providing engineering and technical services and equipment to develop sites for international clients.
+As the exclusive Global Licensing and Preferred Engineering Partner of Mura, KBR enables the identification of new markets for our process, providing engineering and technical services and equipment to develop sites for international clients.

 Global License Sales

-The Mura and KBR partnership, beginning in 2021, has already resulted in the licensing of the HydroPRS™ technology by several international petrochemical firms.
+Beginning in 2021, the Mura and KBR partnership has already resulted in the licensing of the Hydro-PRT® technology by international petrochemical firms.

 Background Image